eremedia/APC/readme.txt

 == Installation ==

+1. Verify that you have PHP 5.2+ and a compatible APC version installed.
-1. Copy `object-cache.php` to your WordPress content directory (`wp-content/` by default).
+2. Copy `object-cache.php` to your WordPress content directory (`wp-content/` by default).
-2. Done!
+3. Done!

 == Frequently Asked Questions ==

 = Does this work as a backend for Batcache? =

 Yes!
-APC supports incrementers and handles its own cleanup of expired objects, so it works just fine for Batcache.
+APC 3.1.1+ supports incrementers and handles its own cleanup of expired objects, so it works just fine for Batcache.
+Lower versions of APC will work, but the hits trigger will be disabled.

 = Does this support versions of WordPress earlier than 2.9.2? =